qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Quantum Instruction Set

-For a quantum instruction set to be fully compatible with the Base Profile, all functions must return void; the Base Profile does not permit to call functions that return a value.
+For a quantum instruction set to be fully compatible with the Base Profile, it must satisfy the following two requirements:

+- All functions must return void; the Base Profile does not permit to call functions that return a value.
 Functions that measure qubits must take the qubit pointer(s) as well as the result point(s) as arguments.

+- Parameters of type `%Result*` must be `writeonly` parameters; only the runtime function `__quantum__rt__result_record_output` used for [output recording](#output-recording) may read a measurement result.

 For more information about the relation between a profile specification and the quantum instruction set we refer to the paragraph on [Bullet 1](#base-profile)